jullebarge/Playnite_EgsFreeGamesChecker/README.md

 # Playnite_EgsFreeGamesChecker
-Extension for Playnite to add a category or tag to EGS Free Games
+This extension will add a tag or category to Epic games given away by Epic Games Store, based on the list provided on this website: https://en.everybodywiki.com/List_of_free_Epic_Games_Store_games